meshcentral-community/meshbook/README.md

 I have made the program so it can have a filter with the Operating systems.
 If you have a mixed group, please read:
 [This explanation](./docs/operating_system_filtering.md)

+### Tag filtering:

+Filtering on MeshCentral tags is also possible with `target_tag` inside the meshbook.
+This string is case-sensitive, lower- and uppercase must match.<br>
+This is done because its human made and therefor needs to be keps well administrated.

 # Example:

 For the example, I used the following yaml file (you can find more in [this directory](./examples/)):